 11:10 a.m. – 12:10 p.m.

-Building and maintaining an exemplary safety culture is no small feat, and organizations face several challenges on the road to success.
-Cal/OSHA 2017 closes with some cultural “food for thought”—delivering a case study on the types of challenges one California company that set out to take its culture from “ho-hum” to great faced and, most importantly, what they learned along the way to ultimately achieve success.
+Building and maintaining an exemplary safety culture is no small feat.
+In fact, organizations face several challenges on the road to success.
+Cal/OSHA 2017 closes with some cultural “food for thought”—a case study on the types of challenges one California company faced in taking its safety culture from “good” to “great” and, most importantly, how it overcame its challenges to ultimately achieve success.

 Kevin Bland, Esq.